 - whether they have symptoms consistent with COVID-19, have been in contact with a known COVID-19 case (see COVID-19 Screening Tool at https://sharedhealthmb.ca/covid19/screening-tool/); and/or

 iv.
-Optometrists may see patients who are essential workers who have travelled outside of Manitoba, the Territories or Ontario west of Terrace Bay (or as identified in current Manitoba Public Health Orders) in the last 14 days, provided that these patients pass all other screening criteria.
+Optometrists may see patients who are essential workers who have travelled outside of Manitoba (or as identified in current Manitoba Public Health Orders) in the last 14 days, provided that these patients pass all other screening criteria.

 B. PPE Required:

 i.
-Masks (surgical, KN95, or N95) must be worn.
-One mask may be used for an entire work shift (see Shared Health website resources on proper storage/removal techniques).
+Masks (procedure, KN95, or N95) must be worn.
+Extended use recommendations from Shared Health are available at https://sharedhealthmb.ca/covid19/providers/ppe-resources/.
 Valved masks are not acceptable.

 ii.
 Eye protection (goggles, full coverage safety glasses, or face shield) must be worn by optometrists and staff, except in reception areas when a plexiglass screen is present between patient and staff, or in administrative areas where 2 metres of separation can be maintained.

 iii.
 Hand Hygiene.
 Hands must be washed or sanitized immediately before and after any patient encounter.
 Single use latex or nitrile gloves may be used, once only, in a single patient encounter.

 iv.
 Optometrists and staff must be educated on proper techniques for donning and doffing PPE.